Gy-Hu/pyIC3/experiment/report.md

 ### LLM-Guided IC3 Results

-We re-converted all 12 benchmarks via a Yosys `aigmap` pipeline that preserves RTL-to-AIGER symbol mappings (see `convert_all.sh`).
+We re-converted all 12 benchmarks via the Yosys `aigmap → aigmove` pipeline (see `experiment/convert_all.sh`) so that every `.aag` ships with a paired RTL-to-AIGER symbol map.
 An LLM (Claude Sonnet 4.6) reads the original Verilog source and generates candidate invariant predicates.
-Each candidate is verified by a **two-tier filter** before injection:
+Each candidate is verified by a **three-tier filter** before injection:

-- **Tier 0**: `Init ∧ ¬hint` is UNSAT — hint holds in the initial state.
+- **Tier 0** — *init filter*: `Init ∧ ¬hint` is UNSAT (the hint holds in the initial state).
+Hints that fail Tier 0 are dropped immediately.
+- **Tier 3** — *joint inductiveness*: `(∧ surviving hints) ∧ Post ∧ T ∧ ¬(∧ surviving hints)'` is UNSAT, in a single SAT call.
+If Tier 3 passes, the entire batch is injected together.
-- **Tier 2**: `hint ∧ Post ∧ T ∧ ¬hint'` is UNSAT — hint is relatively inductive with respect to the safety property.
+- **Tier 2** — *individual fallback*: if Tier 3 fails, fall back to per-hint relative inductiveness `hint ∧ Post ∧ T ∧ ¬hint'` is UNSAT, and inject only the hints that individually pass.

-Hints that fail either check are discarded.
 Verified hints are injected as lemmas into IC3 frames before solving.
-See `run_llm.py --batch` to reproduce.
+See `run.py --batch` to reproduce.
+The verifier lives in `llm_oracle.py:verify_and_inject`.

 | #   | Benchmark             | Generated | Injected | Vanilla               | W/Hints                   | dFrames | dTime      | dSAT     |